 4 Steps to Overcome your Fear of Flying

-“I got relief from ABSOLUTE Fear of flying!
-I'm almost 50 and I'm the crazy lady on the plane with tears praying out loud.
-With my touchpoints on high, I rode the turbulence like a pro!
-My heart did 'grab' and my tummy didn't drop.
-Thank you!” - Alicia Fuchs
+"I got relief from ABSOLUTE fear of flying!
+I'm almost 50, and I'm the crazy lady on the plane with tears, praying out loud.
+With my TouchPoints on high, I rode the turbulence like a pro!
+My heart didn't 'grab,' and my tummy didn't drop.
+Thank you!" - Alicia Fuchs

 4. Seeking Support from a Therapist

 If your fear of flying is overwhelming to the point of causing you to avoid air travel altogether, it may be beneficial to consult with a mental health professional.
 Therapists can provide invaluable support and guidance, utilizing various therapeutic approaches to address and overcome your fear.
 Exposure therapy, for example, is a proven method that gradually exposes you to the elements you fear, helping you confront and manage them.
 Additionally, hypnotherapy is an alternative approach that aims to reprogram your mind, alleviating fear and fostering a more positive mindset toward flying.

 The question of whether the fear of flying can be completely cured varies from person to person.
 While the complete elimination of fear may not always be possible, significant progress can be made through a combination of self-help strategies, therapy, and tools like TouchPoints.
 Many individuals have successfully managed their fear of flying and improved their overall flying experience.

 Remember, overcoming fear is a personal journey, and it takes time and effort.
 Be patient with yourself and celebrate every step forward.
 With the right strategies, support, and determination, you can reclaim the joy of flying and embark on new adventures with confidence.